kauri-io/Content/ERC721/serverless-NFT/pt1.md

 The first part of this tutorial shows you how to deploy an [Non-fungible token (NFT)](https://en.wikipedia.org/wiki/Non-fungible_token) using a technique that makes it easy to update details about your token as infrastructure and your needs change.

-The second part of this tutorial will show how to create a serverless solution for serving that metadata.
+The second part of this tutorial will show how to create a serverless solution for serving your token metadata.
 This is a widely used web2 infrastructure solution that is cheap and scaleable.
 It is not decentralized; This is a solution for using the Internet as it exists today.

 ## Step 1: Setup Environment